After the insanity of 2020, many people are starting to think more about how they can create a more self-sustainable lifestyle.

 If you live in the middle of the city and your yard is well contained within a cinder block wall, then keeping your birds safe from predators may not be your first priority.
 In other situations, failing to properly protect against predators could mean the premature death of your flock.
 Not all chicken coops come predator-proof.
 Some are just not durable enough to withstand a hungry predator.
 Others are well-constructed and durable; able to easily hold off a hungry coyote or raccoon that wants to make your flock a meal.

-Durability sort of goes along with predator proofing, but not entirely.
+Durability sort of goes along with predator-proofing, but not entirely.
 You also have to consider how it will hold up to wind and inclement weather.
 Some chicken coops look like they’re sturdy, but when you see it in person, it’s constructed of thin materials that offer little in the way of stability.
 These cheaply-built coops won’t last as long as something that’s really well made, though you generally have to pay more for premium construction.

 Most chicken coops are designed for outdoor use as chickens are generally kept outside.
 This means that the coop will be subject to environmental conditions, including all types of weather.
 It will have to endure sun, rain, sleet, snow, hail, cold, heat, and who knows what else.

 Not every coop is equally equipped to handle such inclement weather.
 Some coops leak and others don’t keep warm when it’s cold.
-If you live in a cold climate, make sure you find a coop that’s well insulated, and if you live in a warm climate, you need a well-ventilated coop.
+If you live in a cold climate, make sure you find a coop that’s well-insulated, and if you live in a warm climate, you need a well-ventilated coop.
 Wherever you live, look for a waterproof enclosure so your chickens are safe from rain and snow.

 If it were feasible, you’d just purchase the most well-made chicken coop you could find, regardless of cost.
 Of course, that’s not how the real world works.
 Premium products are prohibitively pricey, and some of the top-tier chicken coops cost an outrageous amount.
-You’ll have to balance the features and quality you want against a price that’s in your budget.
+You’ll have to balance the features and quality you want against a price that’s within your budget.
 Still, there are many great options that are priced affordably, you just have to figure out what your budget is and shop within that price range.

 If you’re ready to start raising chickens, you’ll need to find a coop to keep them in.
 Our reviews are aimed at steering you towards a quality coop that will keep your chickens safe.
 Based on our research, the best choice is the Petsfit weatherproof outdoor chicken coop.
 It’s got a nesting box with a flip-up top for easy removal of eggs and its weatherproof design keeps your birds safe from the elements.
 Another great choice would be the Volowoo 36” outdoor chicken coop for its affordable price that makes it easy to start raising chickens.